NASDAQ

 Nasdaq, Inc. is overvalued relative to its fair value price of 22.38 based on EBITDA multiple model

-Nasdaq, Inc. has an EV/EBITDA ratio of 17.13x, which is below the 20.00x threshold, indicating reasonable valuation relative to its operating earnings
+Nasdaq, Inc. has an EV/EBITDA ratio of 20.26x, which exceeds the 20.00x threshold, indicating the stock may be overvalued relative to its operating earnings

 Undervalued - PEG ratio value.